krutsko/istio-mcp-server/PROXY_CONFIG.md

 - **get-proxy-bootstrap**: Get Envoy bootstrap configuration from a pod
 - **get-proxy-config-dump**: Get full Envoy configuration dump from a pod
 - **get-proxy-status**: Get proxy status information for all pods or a specific pod
+- **get-istio-analyze**: Analyze Istio configuration and report potential issues

 ## Implementation Details

-- Uses `istioctl proxy-config` commands under the hood
+- Uses `istioctl proxy-config` commands under the hood (and `istioctl analyze` for configuration analysis)
 - Requires `istioctl` to be installed on the system
 - Returns JSON formatted output for easy parsing
 - Includes proper error handling and timeouts